Big Brothers Big Sisters of America (BBBSA)

 There are pre-implementation materials to measure organizational or provider readiness for Big Brothers Big Sisters of America (BBBSA) as listed below:

-For those interested in starting a new, independent Big Brothers Big Sisters of America (BBBSA) Affiliate, the interested party is provided a checklist by the Big Brothers Big Sisters of America (BBBSA) Affiliate Support and Compliance department.
-The checklist contains information on the steps that should be taken while considering starting a new Affiliate, including minimum requirements in the areas of funding, staff, Board of Directors, dues, technology, training, and insurance.
-In regard to the pre-implementation of a new site-based program with a new partner, it is recommended that local BBBS staff meet in-person with the new potential partner and provide information on the BBBSA model and the commitment that is needed for a successful program.
+For those interested in starting a new, independent Big Brothers Big Sisters of America (BBBSA) agency, the interested party is provided a checklist by the Big Brothers Big Sisters of America (BBBSA) Agency Support department.
+The checklist contains information on the steps that should be taken while considering starting a new agency, including minimum requirements in the areas of funding, staff, Board of Directors, dues, technology, training, and insurance.
+In regard to the pre-implementation of a new site-based program with a new partner, it is recommended that local BBBS staff meet in person with the new potential partner and provide information on the BBBSA model and the commitment that is needed for a successful program.
 Details of the partnership should be agreed upon and drawn up in a Memorandum of Understanding (MOU) or Memorandum of Agreement (MOA).
-Sample contract agreements are available through BBBS Connect, the proprietary intranet system for all Affiliates.
+Sample contract agreements are available through BBBS Connect, the proprietary intranet system for all agencies.
 BBBSA can be contacted for more specific information and documentation.
 Please see the contact information at the bottom of the page.

 Formal Support for Implementation